 Teachers can read the story to the class or summarise it for them.
 Teachers can explain the definition of mercy and ask students why mercy is important to our Catholic faith.
 Then, more specifically, teachers can explain what the corporal and spiritual works of mercy are.
 Encourage students to share about times they have done or received a corporal and/or spiritual work of mercy.

 Teachers can then bring out two large pieces of paper.
 At the top of one piece of paper, write corporal works of mercy.
 Then as a class, brainstorm ways students can live out the spiritual works of mercy at school, in extracurricular activities, and at home.
 Then do the same for the spiritual works of mercy.
-Teachers can hang the list up in the classroom as a reminder to students how they can show others mercy every day.
+Teachers can hang the list up in the classroom as a reminder to students of how they can show others mercy every day.

 For further learning